Muhammedijas981/quadb/README.md

 2. Open your web browser and navigate to `http://localhost:3000` to access the application.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your forked repository.
-5. Submit a pull request explaining your changes.

 ## Acknowledgments

 - [TVmaze API](https://api.tvmaze.com/search/shows?q=all) for providing the TV show data.